vinhngx/CarND-Vehicle-Detection/writeup_template.md

 ![sliding_window_1][sliding_window_1]
 ![sliding_window_2][sliding_window_2]
-![heatmap][heatmap]

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

 A full car detection pipeline is implemented in the "Full car-detection pipeline" section in the "sliding window search" section of the IPython notebook [Sliding-Window-Search-all-features-withHistory](./Sliding-Window-Search-all-features-withHistory.ipynb).
+An example outcome of the pipeline is demonstrated below:

+![heatmap][heatmap]

 In order to improve the accuracy of this pipeline, we have iterated over the following ideas:

-- Trying different classifiers (linear and non-linear SVM with different parameters, Xgboost with different learning rate, tree depth and number of trees).
+- Trying different classifiers (linear and non-linear SVM with different parameters, Xgboost with different learning rates, tree depth and number of trees).
 We have found that it is critical to reach a high accuracy of >99% in order to reduce the number of false positives.

 - Extracting more features: initially only HOG features were used.
-We the complement this with spatial color and color histogram features.
+We then complement HOG with spatial color and color histogram features.

-- Several thresholds for heatmap was trialed.
+- Several thresholds for the heatmap was trialed.